-Complete your CF in 4 years (48 months) or less from your CF start date.
+As a Clinical Fellow, you are required to complete your CF experience within 4 years (48 months) or less from the date your CF began.

-The ASHA CF experience may be started only after all academic coursework and supervised clinical practicum have been completed, as outlined in the
+The ASHA CF experience may be started only after all academic coursework and supervised clinical practicum have been completed and verified by your graduate program director, as outlined in the

 ASHA SLP Certification Standards, including all prerequisite coursework (Standard IV-A), core coursework (Standard IV-C), and supervised clinical practicum (Standard V).
 Professional experiences prior to the completion of all academic coursework and practicum may not be used or applied toward your CF experience.